nokia/danm/README.md

 Just because something doesn't fit into DANM, it does not mean it can't fit into your cloud!
 ## Getting started
 ### Install an Akraino REC and get DANM for free!
-Just kidding as DANM is always free, but if you want to install a production grade, open-source Kubernetes-based bare metal CaaS infrastructure by default equipped with DANM **and** with a single click of a button nonetheless; just head over to Linux Foundation Akraino Radio Edge Cloud (REC) wiki for the [Akraino REC Architecture](https://wiki.akraino.org/display/AK/REC+Architecture+Document) and the [Akraino REC Intallation Guide](https://wiki.akraino.org/display/AK/REC+Installation+Guide)
+Just kidding as DANM is always free, but if you want to install a production grade, open-source Kubernetes-based bare metal CaaS infrastructure by default equipped with DANM **and** with a single click of a button nonetheless; just head over to Linux Foundation Akraino Radio Edge Cloud (REC) wiki for the [Akraino REC Architecture](https://wiki.akraino.org/display/AK/REC+Architecture+Document) and the [Akraino REC Installation Guide](https://wiki.akraino.org/display/AK/REC+Installation+Guide)
 Not just for TelCo!
 ### Prerequisites
 Otherwise, you need to create your own Kubernetes cluster, and install DANM manually.
 We suggest to use any of the automated Kubernetes installing solutions (kubeadm, minikube etc.) for a painless experience.